data-tamer2410/data-tamer2410/README.md

 Experienced Data Scientist with strong skills in machine learning, data analytics, and database management.
 Proficient in creating and deploying complex data models to solve real-world problems, including image recognition, activity classification, and recommendation systems.
 Enthusiastic and highly adaptable, with a commitment to continuous learning and professional growth.

 #### **Education**
-- **Kryvyi Rih National Aviation College**
+- **Separate Structural Subdivision "Kryvyi Rih Vocational College of the National Aviation University"**
-  Major: Software Engineering
+  Major: Computer and Software Engineering
   Currently a third-year student (Class of 2026)

 - **Course in Data Science and Machine Learning**